 Cardinal Numbers Spell out the following:

-—Whole numbers from one through one hundred (Chicago 9.2).
+—Whole numbers from zero through nine.

 The three new parking lots will provide space for 540 more cars.